Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system

 It is nearly perfectly axially symmetric, except near the (rectangular) edges of our unit cell when these values are significant (non zero).
-The mainframe of the figure presents in detail the shape of the AF peak taken along two representative directions, along the axis and along the diagonal.
+The mainframe of the figure presents in detail the shape of the AFM peak taken along two representative directions, along the axis and along the diagonal.
 It turns out that the major upper part of this shape is remarkably well fitted by a ``flat-top exponential'' function

-where $\Delta {\mathbf{q}} = {\mathbf{q}}-{\mathbf{Q}}_{\rm{AF}}$, $a_0$ is the amplitude, $\xi$ describes the exponential decrease and $d$ models the flat-top maximum of the peak.
-The corresponding three-parameter fits of the QMC $T_{1}^{-1}({\mathbf{q}})$ data show that $d$ is nearly temperature independent, so that we could fix its value to $d$~= 0.82 and thus reduce fitting to only two parameters, $a_0$ and $\xi$.
+where $\Delta {\mathbf{q}} = {\mathbf{q}}-{\mathbf{Q}}_{\rm{AFM}}$, $a_0$ is the amplitude, $\xi$ describes the exponential decrease and $d$ models the flat-top maximum of the peak.
+The corresponding three-parameter fits of the QMC $T_{1}^{-1}({\mathbf{q}})$ data show that $d$ is nearly temperature independent, so we could fix its value to $d$~= 0.82 and thus reduce fitting to only two parameters, $a_0$ and $\xi$.
 For 2D simulations, we have compared thus obtained ``dynamical'' $\xi$ values to the standard ``static'' $\xi$ values obtained independently from the \emph{static} transverse structure factor, which is an equal time correlator